melkano/CFM-BD/README.md

 # CFM-BD
-CFM-BD: a distributed rule induction algorithm for building Compact Fuzzy Models in Big Data classification problems
+*A distributed rule induction algorithm for building Compact Fuzzy Models in Big Data classification problems.*

+Research paper submitted to the journal *IEEE Transactions on Fuzzy Systems*.
+The source code will be published when the paper is accepted.